ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2024-02-21-talk-unc-charlotte.md

 On the bottom right, you'll find that the  UI metadata now contains the prompt's reasoning steps.

 There are many creative ways to improve annotation efficiency (and quality) using LLMs.
-One of my favorite papers from EMNLP was CoAnnotating ([Li et al., 2023](https://aclanthology.org/2023.emnlp-main.92.pdf)), which uses an uncertainty metric to allocate annotation tasks between humans and a chat model such as ChatGPT.
+One of my favorite papers from EMNLP was CoAnnotating {% cite li2023 --file notebook/talk-unc-charlotte.bib %}, which uses an uncertainty metric to allocate annotation tasks between humans and a chat model such as ChatGPT.
 We've seen a lot of LLM-as-an-assistant applications in the market for the past year, and I think that there's an opportunity to apply the same perspective to the task of annotation.

 ### Revealing ambiguity in our annotation guidelines